tombaeyens/pwe/README.md

 Every self-respecting developer has written a workflow engine in their life.
 I have a lot of self respect :)

-I'ld love to collect my knowledge on design principles for workflow engines.
+This is an effort to collect my knowledge on design principles for workflow engines.
 This repo is a scratchpad in which I want to start collecting those ideas.
 It might end up as a series of blog posts or a book.
 But at least it's going to start as a repo.

+# The basics

 * Minimal workflow engine
   * Basic execution
   * Automatic
   * Wait states
+* Persistence
+  * Store, load and resume execution
+* Concurrency
+  * Observation: The thread of the client is used to execute (=interpret) the workflow
+  * Threads vs process concurrency
+  * Asynchronous continuations

+# Extending the basics

 * Workflow models
   * Composition
   * Graph structure
+  * Activity configuration
 * Workflow instance models
   * Activity instances
   * Tokens
   * Transaction log
   * Combining transaction logs with the other approaches
+  * Copying the workflow structure in the workflow instance
+* Data

+# Examples

+* Human tasks
-* Event based alternative
+* Scripts
-  * TODO explore
+* Http requests

+# Advanced

-* Persistence
+* Advanced persistence
-  * Store, load and resume execution
   * Dirty checking
   * Analytics
     * Depends on the data store